Ghent Altarpiece: Saints and donors

 The figures in the panels on the lower register are positioned within uniform niches.
 The outer panels show the donors Joost Vijdt and his wife Lysbette Borluut, kneeling and gazing into the distance with their hands clasped together in veneration.
 The inner panels contain paintings of Saint John the Baptist and Saint John the Evangelist.
 They are rendered in grisaille giving the illusion of sculpture.
 As with most of the other panels on these wings, they are lit from the right.
 Shadows thrown by the figures establish depth and bring realism to both the faux statues and their painted niches.

 Each saint stands on a stone plinth inscribed with his name.
 John the Baptist, the son of the priest Zechariah (not to be confused with the prophet of the same name shown on the upper register), holds a lamb in his left arm and is turned towards Joost Vijdt.
 His right hand is raised and his finger extended to point towards the lamb, a gesture that implies that he is reciting the Agnus Dei.
 John the Evangelist holds a chalice, a reference to the early medieval tradition that he had ability with cures; he could drink poison from a cup without ill effects.

-The donors are painted life size, and thus to a much larger scale than the saints; this is most noticeable in the relative sizes of their heads and hands.
-Their bright and warmly colored clothes contrast sharply with the grey of the lifeless saints.
+The donors are painted life-size, and thus to a much larger scale than the saints; this is most noticeable in the relative sizes of their heads and hands.
+Their bright and warmly coloured clothes contrast sharply with the grey of the lifeless saints.
 Van Eyck brings a high degree of realism to his portrayal of the Vijdts; his study of the ailing couple in old age is unflinching and far from flattering.
-Details that reveal their aging include Joost's watering eyes, wrinkled hands, warts, bald head and stubble streaked with gray.
+Details that reveal their ageing include Joost's watering eyes, wrinkled hands, warts, bald head and stubble streaked with grey.
 The folds of both figures' skin are meticulously detailed, as are their protruding veins and fingernails.
-They are generally thought to be among the final panels completed for the altarpiece, and are so dated to 1431 or the early months of 1432.
+They are generally thought to be among the final panels completed for the altarpiece and are so dated to 1431 or the early months of 1432.